-A fleet of 45 temporary data loggers was deployed during the year to help identify leaks at Hunter Water sites and on customer assets including hospitals, schools, council and commercial sites.
+A fleet of 45 temporary data loggers was deployed during the year to help identify leaks at Hunter Water sites and on customer assets including hospitals, schools, council and business sites.
 This was in addition to the 200 permanent data loggers rolled out across major and large industrial and commercial customers and the 78 schools that have previously had loggers permanently installed to assist with the early detection of leaks.
-Water savings of 669 ML were achieved during the year through the repair of leaks and faulty valves and operational improvements identified as a result of this Find & Fix initiative.
+Water savings of 490 megalitres were achieved during the year through the repair of leaks and faulty valves and operational improvements identified as a result of this Find & Fix initiative.

-Under water restrictions all large non-residential customers must prepare Water Efficiency Management Plans (WEMPs) to identify opportunities to reduce the use of potable water at their site.
-As part of the drought response, Hunter Water worked with all 180 large and major non-residential customers to assist them with this process.
-Eleven large industrial/commercial customers also participated in a detailed water audit of their businesses.
-The WEMPs and audits identified 1,113 ML of water savings that can be achieved through improved operational processes, leak repairs, fittings upgrades, cooling tower and irrigation system improvements and the use of alternative water sources.
-Customers acted immediately to implement a number of these activities saving 360 ML in 2019-20.
+Hunter Water has continued to work with 180 large and major non-residential customers to assist them prepare and implement Water Efficiency Management Plans (WEMPs).
+This has included detailed water audits of their businesses to help identify water savings that can be achieved through improved operational processes, leak repairs, fittings upgrades, cooling tower and irrigation system improvements and the use of alternative water sources.
+In 2020-21 customers have gone on to implement a number of these activities saving 307 megalitres of water.